Look Twice: Training-Free Evidence Highlighting for Knowledge-based Visual Question Answering: Proposed Method

 \section{Proposed Method}

-We introduce \oursl\ (\ours), a \textit{training-free} inference-time framework that improves multimodal evidence selection in MLLMs by \textit{highlighting} query-relevant cues in both the retrieved context and the input image.
+We introduce \oursl (\ours), a \textit{training-free} inference-time framework that improves multimodal evidence selection in MLLMs by \textit{highlighting} query-relevant cues in both the retrieved context and the input image.
 Our key idea is to treat the model internal attention distributions as an implicit relevance signal.
-Specifically, we (i) estimate which context tokens and visual regions the model considers relevant to the query, (ii) filter sink-driven attention patterns in the visual modality to obtain cleaner evidence localization, and (iii) highlight the resulting textual evidence and image region through lightweight prompt-level markers during answer generation.
+Specifically, we (i) estimate which context tokens and visual regions the model considers relevant to the query, (ii) filter sink-driven attention patterns in the visual modality to improve evidence localization, (iii) suppress irrelevant or distracting content, and (iv) highlight the resulting textual evidence and image region through lightweight prompt-level markers during final answer generation.
 This approach requires no parameter updates and no architectural modifications.
 An overview of \ours can be seen in Fig.~\ref{fig:model}.